shelleywong/CSCI211-Course-Materials/Labs/lab13.md

 * You must use a C++ STL map to store the title/location pairs.
 * You can read the [STL map documentation](https://www.cplusplus.com/reference/map/map/) for more information.
 Explore the map member functions to find examples of how to use the STL map.
-* You do not have to call delete on the Location objects.<br>
+* You do not have to call delete on the Location objects for this exercise.<br>

-HINT: The map's `find` function returns an iterator.<br>
+> HINT: The map's `find` function returns an iterator.
+You may find it helpful to review the slides from Lecture 10: Templates, STL.<br>

 Turn in `lookup.cpp`